jsolly/awesome-django-blog/README.md

 ```

 ### Live Reload
-If you wamt to automatically reload the server whenever you make changes to source code, you can add `livereload` to the runserver command like this:
+If you wamt to automatically reload the server whenever you make changes to source code, you can add `livereload` to the runserver command like this.
+You can learn more about this tool [on their GitHub page](https://github.com/tjwalch/django-livereload-server).
 ```sh
 python3 app/manage.py runserver livereload
 ```

 ---